Skip to content

 How are you going to dress the minor burns?

-Once again local policy often trumps evidence but some type of dressing depends often on depth of burn.
+Once again, local policy often trumps evidence, but some type of dressing often depends on the depth of burn.
 The ideal dressing should be non-adherent, highly absorbent and have some antimicrobial properties.
 Non-Adherent dressings make it easier to re-examine the burn without causing undue distress to the child.
-Burns with a degree of blistering also need to be able to soak up the exudate unless the patient wants to wear it on their clothes.
+Burns with blistering also need to be able to absorb exudate unless the patient wants to wear it on their clothes.

 Superficial/epidermal – these often require nothing more than aloe vera and a stern word

-Mid-dermal to deep dermal – these wounds are often heavily contaminated and the majority of burns units now favour silver-based dressing such as Acticoat©.
-In the past we used silver sulphadiazine (SSD) cream but this tended to stick to the wound necessitating more frequent dressing changes thus impairing healing.
+Mid-dermal to deep dermal – these wounds are often heavily contaminated, and the majority of burn units now favour silver-based dressing such as Acticoat©.
+In the past, we used silver sulphadiazine (SSD) cream, but it tended to stick to the wound, necessitating more frequent dressing changes and impairing healing.

-The silver impregnated dressing acts as an antibacterial but dries out readily and requires water (not saline) to activate it.
-Once the silver dressing has been applied then a second layer of moist gauze should be applied over the top followed by crepe.
-After 24 hours or so the dressing should auto-activate as the burn exudate keeps the dressing moist.
+The silver-impregnated dressing acts as an antibacterial, but dries out readily and requires water (not saline) to activate it.
+Once the silver dressing has been applied, a second layer of moist gauze should be applied over the top, followed by crepe.
+After 24 hours or so, the dressing should auto-activate as the burn exudate keeps the dressing moist.
 There is no evidence that prophylactic antibiotics reduce the incidence of infection.
-Evidence for the use of silver impregnated dressings in superficial dermal burns is lacking and given their high relative cost there is a move to using them only for the deeper burns.
+Evidence for the use of silver impregnated dressings in superficial dermal burns is lacking, and given their high relative cost, there is a move to using them only for the deeper burns.

 How do you look after them?

-A burn often looks very dramatic when it first occurs and that does make it hard to judge depth.
-It is easy to make mistakes and if it looks like the wound is not healing within the expected time frame then the patient should be promptly referred to the burns service for consideration of grafting.
+A burn often looks very dramatic when it first occurs, which makes it hard to judge its depth.
+It is easy to make mistakes, and if the wound does not appear to be healing within the expected time frame, the patient should be promptly referred to the burns service for consideration of grafting.
 Burn skin may be a different colour to surrounding skin, may be hyperalgesic for a period of time and is much more likely to burn if exposed to the sun.
-Blisters may form but they should be dealt with by healthcare professionals at the next visit rather than risk infection.
+Blisters may form, but they should be dealt with by healthcare professionals at the next visit rather than risk infection.

 Outcome

-Jasmina had some erythema to her palm and immediate blistering to her fingertips, that was incredibly painful.
-It was decided that the burn was a mixture of epidermal and superficial dermal.
-As the burns affected the finger tips of a young child the case was discussed with the local burns service who advised individual paraffin gauze dressings.
+Jasmina had some erythema to her palm and immediate blistering to her fingertips, which was incredibly painful.
+It was determined that the burn involved a mixture of epidermal and superficial dermal layers.
+As the burns affected the finger tips of a young child, the case was discussed with the local burns service, who advised individual paraffin gauze dressings.
 They arranged to see Jasmina in their next clinic.

 References